 Not seeing each other before the ceremony is an age-old tradition that’s a steeped in superstition.
 Times have changed and most marriages (at least the ones I’ve photographed) are not arranged.
 You can absolutely decide to stick with tradition and hold the surprise for the ceremony, but if fearing bad luck is the only thing holding you back you should reconsider.
 Having a little extra privacy and time together on what can be an incredibly hectic day is an added bonus.
 Sometimes the bride (or groom) is shy about crying in front of guests and would rather get that out of her (or his) system before the ceremony.
 It can help calm anxious nerves to share time together alone beforehand.

 The goal is to try to make the moment just as special as seeing each other first while walking down the aisle.
 Typically, a First Look is arranged to be in a secluded spot…no onlookers.
 This is your private moment.
 Let loose with laughter and tears and have some truly meaningful moments that become the best memory of the day.

 Once you’ve collected yourself after the big moment, it’s a great time to flow into couple portraits.
 Wedding party portraits and/or family portraits can then be done after and prior to the ceremony as well.
 This gets many of the formalities out of the way and leaves the rest of the day for enjoying the event.

-For other wedding planning tips to help in how to choose a wedding photographer, you can also check out these posts about wedding group portraits, picking a getting ready space, and how to decide if you need a second photographer.
+For other wedding planning tips to help in how to choose a wedding photographer, you can also check out these posts about wedding group portraits, picking a getting ready space, and how to decide if you need a second photographer or an engagement session.

 Stina Booth is a wedding photographer based in northern Vermont available to shoot weddings in Vermont and throughout New England.
 To inquire about your wedding reach out!